textpattern/textpattern.github.io/themes/creating-and-using-admin-side-themes.md

 category: Themes
 published: true
 title: Creating and using admin-side themes
-description: Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels.
+description: Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the panels.
 ---

 # Creating and using admin-side themes TODO

-Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels, from the list of options via the Admin Preferences.
+Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the panels, from the list of options via the Admin Preferences.

 The core admin-side theme options are: